- Majors, Departments and Programs

 Many of these awards require that you secure nomination from Connecticut College.
-Review the list of fellowships and scholarships to find those that seem directed to you and your interests.
-(All on this list require College nomination.)
-If you think you might be interested in exploring one or more of these opportunities further, contact Dean Deborah Dreher, Dean of Fellowships and Scholarships (firstname.lastname@example.org).
-Dean Dreher will help you assess your candidacy, focus your study/research interest and may also point you in the direction of other possibilities.
-Dreher will also help you with applications for awards that do not require college nomination.
+View the Fellowships List to find those that seem directed to you and your interests.
+If you think you might be interested in exploring one or more of these opportunities further, contact Dean Deborah Dreher, Dean of Fellowships and Scholarships.
+She will help you assess your candidacy, focus your study/research interest and may also point you in the direction of other possibilities.
+She will also help you with applications for awards that do not require college nomination.

 Q: When should I start the application process?

 Since some of the most popular fellowships have mid-September campus deadlines, beginning in the senior year is simply not feasible.